popqq/Smart_Plant/docs/source/getting_started.rst

 USB-C
 ^^^^^^^^^^^^^
-The USB Type-C is a very extended port for portable electronics, and because of it's standarized 5V power supply is ideal for charging the |Product|.
-Since the battery management IC is designed to charge a 1000mAh.
+The USB Type-C is a very extended port for portable electronics, and because of it's standarized 5V power supply is ideal for charging the |Product| since the battery management IC is designed to charge a 1000mAh.